-- 1. The College website which describes the registration appeals process and the mandate and composition of the Registration Appeals Committee. - 2.
-The Study of Registration Practices of the Ontario College of Social Workers and Social Service Workers, 2007 which is posted on the website of the Office of the Fairness Commissioner. - 3.
-The Career Map Access to the Social Worker and Social Service Worker Designation in Ontario which is posted on the Ministry of Citizenship and Immigration. - 4.
+- 1. The College website describes the registration appeals process and the mandate and composition of the Registration Appeals Committee. - 2.
+The "Fair Registration Practices Report 2008" is linked from the website of the Office of the Fairness Commissioner. - 3.
+The Career Map Access to the Social Worker and Social Service Worker Designation in Ontario is posted on the Ministry of Citizenship and Immigration. - 4.
 The contact information of the Director of Registration is made available in the covering letter of the decision of the Registration Appeals Committee.